Days N' Daze: Side projects

 Both Jesse Sendejas and Whitney Flynn are and have been involved in several side projects over the last couple of years.
 They play together in Decathect, a band that rather resembles a "normal" punk band with its layout consisting of vocals (Flynn/Sendejas), guitar, bass, and drums (Sendejas).
 Flynn plays trumpet in this band as well.
 The name "Decathect" describes the act of withdrawing one's feelings of attachment from a person or idea in the anticipation of future loss.
 Decathect has only released one demo EP to date.

 Together with his sibling Marissa, Sendejas has been active in a band called Chad Hates George since 2012 which has put out two releases thus far.
-In addition, he is most active with his band Escape from the Zoo with whom he has released two EPs and the album KILLACOPTER in 2017.
+In addition, he is most active with his band Escape from the Zoo with whom he has released two EPs and the albums KILLACOPTER in 2017 and COUNTIN' CARDS in 2022.

 Whitney Flynn was an integral part of the My Pizza My World collective, with which she released four EPs and albums, before breaking up in 2016.
 Today Flynn occasionally plays solo shows as a solo artist under her own name or under her pseudonym "Death By Skwerl".
 Next to acoustic versions of Days N' Daze or My Pizza My World songs she also plays new songs of hers on guitar or ukulele.
 She toured as a solo act through New Zealand and Australia in November 2017.

+Jesse Sendejas has collaborated with the punk band The Real Mccoy's twice once in 2017 on the track Too Far Gone on the album Barfly and once in 2022 on the single Taught to Hate.

 Both Flynn and Sendejas appeared on various songs of Dirty Harry's 2018 release Get Busy Living Or Get Busy Crying.